Cici919/Cici919/README.md

 ### Hi there 👋

-Cici919** is a ✨ _special_ ✨ repository mainly created for studying the course CS3354.
+Cici919** is a ✨ _special_ ✨ repository mainly created for me to study the course CS3354.

 - 🔭 I’m currently working on my CS 3354 Team project